nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris does not code in cycles, he codes in strikes.
+>Chuck Norris is widely predicted to be first black president.
+If you're thinking to yourself, 'But Chuck Norris isn't black', then you are dead wrong.
+And stop being a racist.
 <!-- /joke -->

-*Last update: Fri, 21 May 2021 12:35:56 GMT*
+*Last update: Fri, 21 May 2021 13:34:58 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)